-TEXTBOOK Your basic textbook is "Calculus with Analytic Geometry 9th edition" by G.B.
+TEXTBOOK Your basic textbook is 'Calculus with Analytic Geometry 9th edition" by G.B.
 Thomas and R.L.
 Finney, .
 Addisson-Wesley Publishing Company 1996.
-There is 10^{th} edition in the market.
+There is 10th edition in the market.
 In the latest edition, the order of the sections are different.
 The text book is a good summary of the content.
 It is rich in examples, exercises as well as applications.
 It also may be used as a reference book for Calculus courses.
+One may also use the textbook for Calculus A complete Course by Robert Adams, in the department.